-Cash is king: The best cash back credit cards for 2020
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 - Furniture Stores

 Since streaming services are popular these days, you can select this as one of your two options.
-And while the Blue Cash Preferred Card by American Express earns slightly more cash back for US streaming services, it comes with a $95 annual fee, which you won’t have to worry about with the U.S. Bank Cash+ Visa.
+And while the Blue Cash Preferred Card by American Express earns slightly more cash back for US streaming services, it comes with a $95 annual fee after the first year, which you won’t have to worry about with the U.S. Bank Cash+ Visa.

 With the U.S. Bank Cash+ Visa, you’ll also earn 5% cash back on up to $2,000 in purchases in your two chosen categories during each quarter, where other similar cards cap your cash back at $1,500 during the same time frame.
 That means you can earn up to an extra $100 cash back per quarter or up to $400 per year.